 *Upgrading from Noah 3 has not been supported since Noah 4.3.
 Alternative to upgrading Noah 3, patients in Noah 3 can be exported in .nha format and imported directly in latest Noah 4 version.

-For example, if you are running Noah 4.4, you should upgrade to Noah 4.8 which was a tested upgrade path.
-Then you can move from Noah 4.8 to Noah 4.12.
+For example, if you are running Noah 4.7, you should upgrade to Noah 4.12 which was a tested upgrade path.
+Then you can move from Noah 4.12 to the latest Noah version.

-If you want to go directly to Noah 4.12 on the new machine, it is possible to do so by exporting the Noah database from the Noah 4.4 machine and import into Noah 4.12 on the new machine.
+If you want to go directly to Noah 4.13 on the new machine, it is possible to do so by exporting the Noah database from the Noah 4.7 and importing into Noah 4.13 on the new machine.
+Be aware that with very large Noah databases import and export has some cautions.
+Click here for best practices on Noah importing and exporting.